Wednesday, November 13, 2024

 We've needed to replace our heavy solid-wood vehicle door since we moved in almost seven (7) years ago.
 The automatic door opener crapped out a couple of years ago and since then it has been manual operation only.
 Finally I could stand in no more!

 We had to get up early on install day because I needed to get the mustang out of the garage....and it wasn't running at the time.
-I know from experience that I can't push the car up the hill, so I enlisted Amy Sheep and between us we used the RAV4 and a thick rope to tow the mustang out to the street, and then rolled in behind the truck.
+I know from experience that I can't push the car up the hill, so I enlisted Amy Sheep and between us we used the RAV4 and a thick rope to tow the mustang out to the street, and then rolled it in behind the truck.
 The new door comes flat packed on a big trailer:

 First step is to move the new parts into the now empty garage.
 Then the old door and all the rails were removed and loaded onto the trailer.